SenseNet/sncom-resources/_drafts/2018-02-20-scoped-packages.md

 As the last step we've separated our **build** and **build:test** processes - the test artifacts will be compiled into a *temporary folder* and will be excluded from the NPM package and the **dist** folder will contain only that artifacts that the package uses.

-The results: If you are using the scoped packages in your NPM project, the current version - with JWT, Google Oauth, the Repository events and the control mapper will - take ~2MB of space (sn-client-js took nearly 20MB).
+The results: If you are using the scoped packages in your NPM project, the current version - with JWT, Google Oauth, the Repository events and the control mapper will - take **~2MB** of space (sn-client-js took nearly 20MB).

 Most of our scoped packages **won't install any third party package**.
 The only exceptions will be that packages that will *rely* on a specific framework or library, like the *Aurelia-controls* or the Redux package.

 If you are developing a scoped package and you install the *dev dependencies* as well it will take *less than a half of the size of sn-client-js* (~66 MB vs ~149 MB in size, ~7000 files vs ~20 000 files).

 The full build and unit testing time has also been improved - from about ~20sec to ~5sec.

 ## Changes

-As I mentioned earlier there are no internal namespaces in the scoped packages - therefore you can *import* exactly just that classes / methods that you will need.
+As I mentioned earlier there are no internal namespaces in the scoped packages - therefore you can *import* exactly just the classes / methods that you will need.
 I've collected a some common examples.

 ### Creating a Repository